roshan1727/reStart2.x/README.md

             ->In this journey i will start learn by self and explore many things ->I starting from the kickstart with the HTML,CSS,JavaScript and yet to explore more.
+                    ->Day 1 - I have Created the Weather app [show the weather based on the city typed]